Uberto Pasolini

-Uberto Pasolini Dall'Onda (born 1 May 1957 in Rome, Italy) is an Italian film producer, director, and former investment banker known for producing the 1997 film The Full Monty and directing and producing the 2008 film Machan and the 2013 film Still Life.
+Count Uberto Pasolini Dall'Onda (born 1 May 1957) is an Italian film producer, director, and former investment banker known for producing the 1997 film The Full Monty and directing and producing the 2008 film Machan and the 2013 film Still Life.

+Early years

+Pasolini was born in Rome in 1957 to Pier Maria Pasolini dell’Onda and Violante Visconti di Modrone.
+He is an Italian count, and a grandnephew of filmmaker Luchino Visconti through his mother.
+He grew up in Milan.

 Career

-Pasolini, an Italian count and a nephew of Luchino Visconti, studied at Atlantic College and the London School of Economics, and then worked as an investment banker in England for 12 years.
+Pasolini studied at Atlantic College in Wales and at the London School of Economics, and then worked as an investment banker in England for 12 years.

 He wished to work on the film The Killing Fields, was interviewed by David Puttnam, and was rejected.
 When Puttnam went to Bangkok to shoot the film, Pasolini bought his own ticket and presented himself on set seeking work.
 Puttnam was impressed by this persistence and brought him on board the project.
 Pasolini subsequently acted as location scout for The Killing Fields (1984), The Frog Prince, and The Mission (1986).
 He was an assistant director with producer's duties on The Frog Prince (for which he also assisted in translations while shooting in Paris), and The Mission.